Matt Spencer (Associate Professor)

 I joined CIM in June 2017.
+I am an Assistant Professor at CIM and an Affiliate of Warwick Manufacturing Group's Cyber Security Centre.
 I gained my PhD in Cultural Studies from Goldsmiths, University of London in 2013.
 Prior to that I studied Social Anthropology at the University of Cambridge.

-In addition to my academic research, I have worked professionally in IT and digital technology delivery, spanning web, mobile, e-learning and information systems technologies, for a range of clients, primarily in media, transport and public sector.
+In addition to my academic research, I have worked in IT and digital technology delivery, across a number of areas, including web, mobile, e-learning and information systems, for clients in media, transport and public sectors.

 Spencer, M. 2015.
 ‘Brittleness and Bureaucracy: Software as a Material for Science.’
 Perspectives on Science 23.4: 466-484